EloiStree/HelloVeganRamenCooking/README.md

-# 2020_01_04_VeganRamenCooking
-I am learning to make ramen without meat to eat when I need to cook.
+# Hello Vegan Ramen Cooking

+> I am not vegan, I just try to avoid learning cooking meat

+As I cook seveal time a year and I have a bad memory.

+This repository is just a guide on how to make some ramen.